yewang/besogo/README.md

 ### Graphical Assets

-The contents of the `img/` directory are copyright by other authors and available under the license terms, as specified in the following.
+The contents of the `img/` directory are copyright by other authors and available under the license terms, as specified below

 The following images are from the [go-assets](https://github.com/atarnowsky/go-assets) repository, available under a [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/) license.
 Copyright (C) 2016 Andreas Tarnowsky <andreas.tarnowsky@googlemail.com>